 Four years after receiving the Arthur Ashe Courage Award, the former Olympian attended the awards ceremony, which took place at the Microsoft Theater downtown in Los Angeles.
 She wore a lacy, black long-sleeve top, which featured a plunging neckline, and tied into long, black pants.
 The outfit was completed with a pair of chic black high heels and a small black purse adorned with gold chain.

-The television personality completed the red carpet look with her long, brown hair slightly curled and worn loose around her face and shoulders, along with smokey, black-lined eyes and pink-glossed lips.
+The television personality completed the red carpet look with her long, brown hair slightly curled and worn loose around her face and shoulders, along with smoky, black-lined eyes and pink-glossed lips.

 On the red carpet, Caitlyn, 69, was photographed alongside her partner and rumored girlfriend, Sophia.
 The 22-year-old model donned a blue, sleeveless mini-dress, which featured a high collar and hugged her curves in all the right places, emphasizing her busty chest, tiny waist, and sculpted hips and thighs.